DSRF Financial Assistance

 External Funding Opportunities

-In addition to DSRF's program bursaries, the following organizations provide funding for children's programs on an individualized basis:
+In addition to DSRF's financial assistance program, the following organizations provide funding for children's programs on an individualized basis:

 Families approved for the At Home Program can access an annual maximum of $3,840 for each of three types of therapies: speech therapy, physical therapy and occupational therapy.
 Click here for further information.